aws-samples/aurora-dsql-samples/python/example_code/sqlalchemy/CONTRIBUTING.md

-# AWS XANADU psycopg code examples
+# AWS DSQL SQLAlchemy code examples

 ## Overview

-The code examples in this topic show you how to use the psycopg work with AWS XANADU.
+The code examples in this topic show you how to use the SQLAlchemy work with AWS DSQL.

 ## Run the examples